The great thing about August is that the weather is usually wonderful.

 You can also try: Strawberry Dessert Wine with strawberries; Saskatoon Berry Dessert Wine with saskatoons; or Black Currant Dessert Wine with blueberries or blackberries.
 Added tip: If you are making the Saskatoon Berry, look for Co-op’s Saskatoon Berry Ice Cream to use in the recipe.
 It adds great flavour!

 We hope this helps you enjoy the fruit season!
-You can find more recipes at our website anytime, or on our Pinterest site.
+You can find more recipes at our website anytime, or tune in regularly to our social media sites.
 As you probably already know, we’d love to hear from you if you have a developed a dessert recipe using our fruit wines.
 Most of our recipes have come from customers who have combined their great imaginations with our products.

-In other news, we have just finished picking our saskatoon berry crop for this year and have managed to secure 12,500 pounds of the lovely little purple fruit.
-They are now off to the freezer to be brought back at a later date and transformed into a delicious fruit or dessert wine.
+In other news, we are in the throes of picking our orchard fruit as we speak.
+Some saskatoon berries, that lovely little purple fruit, will be making their way to the freezer, to be brought out at a later date and transformed into a delicious fruit or dessert wine.
 Our early “Chief” raspberries are also in the freezer, along with the “Kent” strawberries.
-But more fun ahead: our “Double-Delight Raspberries” and our “Seascape Strawberries” are looking good for a September harvest.
-Thankfully our trusty red strobe light in the strawberry patch has kept the resident deer families at bay this summer.
-And thanks to everyone who has inquired about our ongoing competition with Mother Nature.
+But more fun ahead: our “Double-Delight Raspberries” are looking good for a September harvest.
+Thankfully our resident deer families left us more fruit this summer 😊 And thanks to everyone who has inquired about our ongoing competition with Mother Nature.

 And, that’s it for this month.
 We hope you enjoy the last half of the super summer season and your patio-perfect moments include fruit wines!